Dedicated Beis Din Representation reviewing text with a client

 59Law.com bridges this gap by offering a rare combination: a law firm that not only understands Din Torah proceedings and rabbinic precedent, but also advocates for your interests under New York State law.
 Whether you are entering Beis Din for a disputed investment, an unpaid loan, or an estate disagreement, we guide you through both the Halachic process and the legal implications that follow.
 We represent clients in a wide range of Beis Din matters, including the following:

-• Real Estate & Investment Issues: From acquisition disputes to silent partner disagreements, our knowledge spans kinyanim, shetarim, and escrow procedures recognized in New York real estate law.
+From acquisition disputes to silent-partner disagreements, our knowledge spans kinyanim, shetarim, and escrow procedures recognized in New York real estate law.

-• Inheritance & Estate Conflicts: Many mistakenly assume that a halachic will and a civil will are interchangeable.
-We advise on Yerusha, bechor rights, and strategies to align secular estate planning with Hilchos Nachalos.
+Many assume a halachic will and a civil will are interchangeable.
+We advise on yerusha, bechor rights, and strategies to align estate planning with Hilchos Nachalos.

-• Divorce & Family Law: We are experienced in both the civil divorce process and Get proceedings, ensuring that custody, support, and property division are addressed in both legal frameworks.
+Experienced in both civil divorce and Get proceedings—ensuring custody, support, and property division are addressed in both legal frameworks.

 A Din Torah is not simply an informal negotiation or mediation; it is a structured legal proceeding under Jewish law.
 While there is flexibility in zabla (selecting dayanim) and binding arbitration clauses, the process itself involves: